Useful Tips for Identity Theft Protection

 Remember, you also won’t be able to open new accounts or access your credit while the freeze is in place.

-U-fi is a secure website, and we care about the safety of your information.
-Explore smart private student loan options with U-fi and get started completing your secure U-fi student loan application.
+U-fi From Nelnet is a secure website, and we care about the safety of your information.
+Explore smart private student loan options with U-fi From Nelnet and get started completing your secure student loan application.